genuineAB/GitHubFinder/README.md

-# Getting Started with Create React App
+# GitHub Finder with Reactjs
 This is a github finder project.
 It was created to help people find github users and view their details.
-The project was an opportunity to learn react DOM 6.
-It was hosted on netlify and you can check it out here https://abgithubfinder007.netlify.app/
+It was hosted on netlify and you can check it out here: [GitHub Finder](https://abgithubfinder007.netlify.app/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).